TheAliceProject/alice-unity-player/README.md

 # Alice Player
 A stand alone program to run worlds exported from the Alice 3 IDE.
+Exports use the file extension `a3w`.

 Available for desktop on Mac, Windows, and Linux, and for VR on Oculus and Vive.